-1. In the upcoming year, does the state anticipate any changes in: Synar sampling methodology If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.
-2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2020.
+1. In the upcoming year, does the state anticipate any changes in: Synar sampling methodology Tes No Synar inspection protocol \square Yes \boxtimes No If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.
+2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2022.
 Include a brief description of plans for law enforcement efforts to enforce youth tobacco access laws, activities that support law enforcement efforts to enforce youth tobacco access laws, and any anticipated changes in youth tobacco access legislation or regulation in the state.
-While we have a good merchant education effort in WV, we are developing an on-line program to be used by retailers in addition to their respective training programs.
-Additionally, corporate efforts will be enhanced by addressing the WV Retailers Association to make "See Red?" training available to all corporate employees who sell tobacco products.
+While we have a good merchant education effort in WV, we will develop an on-line program to be used by retailers in addition to their respective training programs.
+Right now, we are on hold with the revision until T-21 is passed.
+Until it is, our efforts will be the same with the Retailer information citing both state and federal laws.
+Also, when BBH staff physically visit stores to educate retailers, all information is discussed focusing primarily on federal requirements.
+Additionally, corporate efforts will be enhanced by addressing the WV Retailers Association to make training available to all corporate employees who sell tobacco products.
+Initial contact has taken place but has been stalled due to COVID-19.
 Relative to WV law, the enforcement protocol has been written based on WV State Code 16-9A-2c.
 WV State Code states that both the clerk and store owner/corporation are cited should a sale occur.
-However, while WV State Troopers have a strict protocol to follow should a buy occur, some county magistrates and prosecuting attorneys choose not to site the store owner/corporations stating that it would be bad for business.
+However, while WV State Troopers have a strict protocol to follow should a buy occur, some county magistrates and prosecuting attorneys choose not to cite the store owner/corporations stating that it would be bad for business.
 Efforts will be made to address the annual training conference for Magistrates, that is sponsored by the WV Supreme Court in order to describe the ramifications should WV be out of compliance.
 Letters will also be sent to Prosecuting Attorneys explaining the importance of tobacco compliance inspections and the ramifications of non-compliance.
-At this time, no changes are seen in the State Code.
-Should there be a change in State Code requiring customers to be 21 in order to buy tobacco products, education efforts would be changed.
+At this time, no changes have been made in the State Code.
+Should there be a change in State Code requiring customers to be 21 to buy tobacco/nicotine products, education efforts will be changed.
+COVID-19 has paused many of our efforts but once we go back to some semblance of normalcy, our efforts will go forward.
 3. Describe any challenges the state faces in complying with the Synar regulation.
-(Check all that apply and describe each challenge in the text box below it.) a.
-Limited resources for law enforcement of youth access laws □ b.
-Limited resources for activities to support enforcement and compliance with youth tobacco access laws c.
-Limitations in the state youth tobacco access laws d.
-Limited public support for enforcement of youth tobacco access laws e.
-Limitations on completeness/accuracy of list of tobacco outlets f.
-Limited expertise in survey methodology g.
-Laws/regulations limiting the use of minors in tobacco inspections h.
-Difficulties recruiting youth inspectors \boxtimes i.
-Issues regarding the balance of inspections conducted by youth inspectors age 15 and under WV has noticed an imbalance of age/gender with the Synar Inspections and it is suggested that since the State Dept. of Education required most counties to extend the school calendar and required earlier start-up times with extracurricular activities; sports, band, etc. practices, it shortened the youth's availability for implementation of Synar Inspections.
-While the Synar Coordinator advised the grantees of this possibility, many experienced it for the first time.
-Therefore, the Synar Coordinator will again instruct the grantees on the best procedure to answer the age/gender of youth inspectors is more evenly balanced. j.
-Issues regarding the balance of inspections conducted by one gender of youth inspectors Previously answered. k.
-Geographic, demographic, and logistical considerations in conducting inspections 1.
-Cultural factors (e.g., language barriers, young people purchasing for their elders) m.
-Issues regarding sources of tobacco under tribal jurisdiction
+(Check all that apply and describe each challenge in the text box below it.)
+Limited resources for law enforcement of youth access laws